Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Algorithm

-(It should be noted that all such empirical numerical thresholds presented in our algorithm are chosen to work well, but we do not claim that they are strictly optimal; they could be further fine-tuned.)
+We adopt the conservative theoretical constraint \eqref{eq:constraint} in \eqref{eq:zasymp} because it ensures reliable use of the asymptotic uniform expansion when computing \( I_{\nu}(z) \) for negative orders and when calculating other Bessel functions as well.\\ It should be noted that all such empirical numerical thresholds presented in our algorithm are chosen to work well, but we do not claim that they are strictly optimal; they could be further fine-tuned.